rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/2 - Process/readme.md

 - Create a Stream Analytics job and test queries on sample data streams
 - Run a Stream Analytics job and perform queries on live data streams
+- Use an Azure IoT hub as a Stream Analytics input
+- Use an Azure Function as a Stream Analytics output

 <a name="Prerequisites"></a>
 ### Prerequisites ###